 Description: In foot golf you’re playing to a series of targets (holes) and counting the kicks (strokes) it takes to get to those targets.
 Instead of hitting the ball into the hole, players have to hit a target, say a tree or a garbage can with their soccer ball.

 You’ll need a lot of space for this game, not just a whole soccer field but more like a big park.
 However, you could setup a small golf course on a soccer field, but it’s best to set this up so you’re playing to a tree, the post of a goal, a garbage can or other objects throughout a soccer park.
 This can be hard to do if you’re playing in an area with a lot of other teams, but something you can do on a day where you have a lot of space.

 Cones can also be used to mark holes for the players to aim at.
-For a young team, you can setup a minature golf course for them to play.
+For a young soccer team, you can setup a miniature golf course for them to play.
 It a great game for young players to work on their long balls and aim with the soccer ball.

 As in real golf, putting comes into play when you hit a long ball and then have to hit a short pass that strikes a tree, a garbage can or a corner flag from close range.

-Again, really, soccer golf is a fun game for young kids who are just starting out in soccer.
+Again, really, foot golf is a fun game for young kids who are just starting out in soccer.
 It gets them used to hitting long and short passes and aiming at a target.

 Equipment needed: Cones and a soccer ball for each player.

 Extra: Check out Kaka playing soccer golf, although they’re playing at an actual golf course, you still can make up your own course wherever you have enough space.
-What interesting though is soccer golf is actually becoming a popular game to play at actual golf courses.
-We’ll see if soccer golf continues to grow in popularity.
+What interesting though is it’s actually becoming a popular game to play at actual golf courses.
+We’ll see if it continues to grow in popularity.
 And don’t forget the Nike ad with Wayne Rooney playing soccer golf.

-Here’s a list of some of the soccer golf courses in the United States:
+Here’s a list of some of the courses in the United States: